qyralabs/mcp-security-overview/docs/architecture-principles.md

 - Operational constraints
 - Scale and performance requirements

-The principles described here represent patterns observed across production deployments, but are not prescriptive.
+The patterns described here represent approaches validated in production environments, but are not prescriptive.
+Different contexts may require different trade-offs.

 ---